10 Things to Do in Cádiz in August

 Amusement park| ©Pedro Lozano

-The Fiesta de los Cañonazos is a summer celebration held every year in the neighborhood of Puntales to commemorate the resistance of the volunteers who defended the Castillo de San Lorenzo del Puntal from the Anglo-Dutch invasion of 1596.
-During the week of the celebration there are activities organized by a Neighborhood Association.
+The Fiesta de los Cañonazos is a summer celebration held every year in the Puntales neighborhood to commemorate the resistance of the volunteers who defended the Castillo de San Lorenzo del Puntal outside the city walls from the Anglo-Dutch invasion of 1596.
+During the week of the celebration, activities are organized by a neighborhood association.

-If you plan to visit Cadiz in August you can attend the Fiesta de los Cañonazos, where you can tour the castle and participate in sports tournaments, theatrical performances, musical shows and cultural activities in a full program that is free for all attendees.
+If you plan to visit Cadiz in August, you can attend the Fiesta de los Cañonazos, where you can tour the castle and participate in sports tournaments, theatrical performances, musical shows, and cultural activities in a comprehensive program that is free for all attendees.

-An amusement park with roller coaster, bumper cars and food stalls is also usually set up in the neighborhood and there are also tours with local guides who tell the history of the neighborhood's battle.
-Puntales is located above La Cortadura and you can get there by public transport or on Cadiz's hop on-hop off tourist buses.
+The neighborhood also usually sets up an amusement park with a roller coaster, bumper cars, and food stands, and there are also tours with local guides who tell the story of the battle of the neighborhood.
+Puntales is located above La Cortadura and can be reached by public transportation or the Cádiz hop-on hop-off tourist buses

 Details of interest

-Book a tour on the tourist bus of Cadiz
+Book a tour on the Cadiz tourist bus

-6. Combat the heat on the beaches of Cadiz
+6. Beat the heat on the beaches of Cádiz

 La Calzada Beach| ©Turismo Cádiz